 Juris Doctor and the Master of Health Administration

-Saint Louis University Schools of Law and Public Health have joined forces to offer the Juris Doctor and the Master of Health Administration (J.D./M.H.A.) dual degree program.
+Saint Louis University School of Law and College for Public Health and Social Justice have joined forces to offer the Juris Doctor and the Master of Health Administration (J.D./M.H.A.) dual degree program.
 This specialized program offers highly motivated students the chance to design a career in the combined fields of law and health administration.
 This degree option opens a number of doors to its recipients including the practice of health law within large, private firms or top-level executive positions in health care organizations.
 Students receive a wealth of benefits from participation, including the chance to enact change in the health care industry as a lawyer and a health care administrator.

 Another benefit is that students obtain both degrees more quickly than if obtained separately, roughly four years compared to five.
 Students also are required to complete an administrative internship during the summer between their 4th and 5th semesters to complete the program requirements.